 - The MCF Engaged Journalist Award.

-- World Press Photo Joop Swart Master Class participant
+- World Press Photo Joop Swart Master Class participant.

 Muheisen is the Founder and Chairman of Everyday Refugees Foundation that aims through photography to help and empower refugees and internally displaced people in different parts of the world.
 He is a member of the Anja Niedringhaus Courage in Photojournalism Award advisory committee at the International Women Media Foundation, a member of the nominating committee selecting the participants for the annual World Press Photo Joop Swart Master Class, also a member of the advisory board of Forum Anja Niedringhaus in Höxter, Germany.
+Most recently he has been appointed as Global Ambassador for Jordan Tourism Board and Royal Jordanian Airlines.

 Among other exhibitions, a collection from a decade of his work about “Life in War” was exhibited in the French photo festival Visa pour L’Image in Perpignan.
 His work about refugees was exhibited at Festival des Libertes in Brussels, Belgium, his work about the displaced people was exhibited at THE FENCE in Brooklyn,

 Atlanta, Boston and Houston, USA, also a selection of his work “Pursuit of Happiness” was exhibited at the Angkor Photo Festival, and for the second year in a row, his work “Victims of War” and “Faces of Sharjah” was exhibited at Xposure International Photography Festival in Sharjah, UAE.
+In October 2018 his exhibition “Light on the Move” was displayed at the Museum of Cycladic Art in Athens, Greece with an official opening ceremony followed by a display for the public.
+In March 2019 “Light on the Move” will be on display during the International Film Festival and Forum on Human Rights in Geneva, Switzerland.
+Coming soon for the first time in Jordan at the Four Seasons hotel in Amman, his exhibition “Our World” in support of cancer patients at the King Hussein Cancer Foundation.